juancamilorivas/react-native-firebase/README.md

 ## About the project

 Created with [Expo](https://expo.dev/) and [Javascript](https://www.typescriptlang.org).
-CRUD that render a list of user connected to a Firebase database using Firestore.
+CRUD that render a list of users connected to a Firebase-database using Firestore.

 ## Available Scripts